adon-cloudcannon/landing-page-test/src/collections/posts/why-the-modern-web-loves-astro-and-eleventy-11ty-and-how-to-choose-which-one-to-use.md

 Whether you choose Astro or Eleventy for your content-rich static websites, CloudCannon is here to help make your static site generation even easier, with instant (and free) testing domains and a robust Visual Editor.
 Our focus is, and always has been, making content editing and production more accessible to everyone, no matter the use case.
 With CloudCannon’s Git-based CMS, your content team can set up site pages in our intuitive Visual Editor, while developers enjoy our flexible approach to configuration and content management.

 We have published both an <a target="_blank" href="https://cloudcannon.com/documentation/guides/astro-starter-guide/">Astro starter guide</a> and an <a target="_blank" href="https://cloudcannon.com/documentation/guides/eleventy-cms-get-started-with-cloudcannon/">Eleventy starter guide</a> to help you get your project set up in CloudCannon with ease.
+And if you are ready to add live visual editing and page building to your project, you can check out our <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/guides/bookshop-astro-guide/">Astro Bookshop guide</a>, and <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/guides/bookshop-eleventy-guide/">Eleventy Bookshop guide</a>.
 Or if you’re just getting started with these technologies for the first time, we have both a comprehensive [Astro beginner tutorial](/tutorials/astro-beginners-tutorial-series/) and <a target="_blank" href="https://cloudcannon.com/tutorials/eleventy-beginner-tutorial/">Eleventy beginner tutorial</a> series to lend you a helping hand while you learn.